“Out — out are the lights — out all!

 “ Jared Stone” Jared said as they shook hands.

-“Look you folks need to strip every bit of food and medicine out of your house and load it up in that RV, don’t leave a thing behind that you might be able to use and keep an eye out. one minute the area can be clear and then suddenly one of those things just shows up.”
-Jared said thinking of how fast that parking lot at that gym had filled with the things and the how quickly they had appeared on some of the streets he had driven through.
+“Look you folks need to strip every bit of food and medicine out of your house and load it up in that RV, don’t leave a thing behind that you might be able to use and keep an eye out.
+One minute the area can be clear and then suddenly one of those things just shows up.”
+Jared said, thinking of how fast that parking lot at that gym had filled with the things and then how quickly they had appeared on some of the streets he had driven through.

-“ this is a 12ga, it can be pain on your shoulders but its pretty easy to use.
-Point this end at what you want to kill, Aim for the head. don’t panic they are slow and you can stay ahead of them pretty easy.
-A group will probably be more dangerous so try to avoid those,” Jared said then took a few moments to show Arthur how to load the pump action shotgun, where the safety was, and not much else.
-Arthur was going to have to be responsible for what ever happened and judging by the way he held the shotgun, the man wasn’t going to go swinging it around wildly.
+“ This is a 12ga, it can be pain in your shoulders, but it’s pretty easy to use.
+Point this end at what you want to kill, Aim for the head.
+Don’t panic, they are slow and you can stay ahead of them pretty easy.
+A group will probably be more dangerous, so try to avoid those,” Jared said then took a few moments to show Arthur how to load the pump action shotgun, where the safety was, and not much else.
+Arthur was going to have to be responsible for whatever happened and judging by the way he held the shotgun, the man wasn’t going to go swinging it around wildly.